peachpiecompiler/peachpie-docs/docs/php/phar.md

 ## StartupObject

 Phar's stub code can be specified as the application's [startup object](msbuild#startupobject).
 In case a `.phar` file is specified as the first source file being compiled, it is automatically used as the application's entry point.
+Phar entries (files contained in the archive except for the phar stub) cannot be used as the application's startup object.

 ## Phar content files